wbudgaga/distributedAdaptiveChat/README.md

 it informs the mirror server that directly adapts itself to become the main chat server.

 * ### Merging small groups into one group
+Because the chat clients can join and leave at any time, some chat groups might become very small, which leads to resource wasting.
+To balance the size of the groups, I implemented a mechanism for merging groups that are staying small for a particular period into one chat group.
+I defined two variables--one has been used to define the maximum size below which a group is considered as small and the other variable has been used to define the period length at which a group cannot be small.
+Both variables are configurable even at run time.
+The groups that are considered as small will be monitored for the defined time and then merged if they are still small.

 * ### Increasing the maximum size of active groups
 * ### Sending of advertising messages to active groups
 * ### Inviting of chat clients